Files with extension

 from an VRML animation by interpolators.

 The format is a series of static 3D frames.
-They can be inlined in a large XML file (in which case they must follow X3D XML encoding), or they can be external files (in which case they can be any 3D format supported by the Castle Game Engine).
+They can be inlined in a large XML file (as X3D or glTF), or they can be external files (in which case they can be any 3D format supported by the Castle Game Engine).
 Animation shows the transition from the first frame to the last.
 Where models are structurally equal, intermediate frames are created by a linear interpolation to show smooth changes.

 All the advantages and disadvantages of this format come from this simplicity.
 On one hand, it can be used to transfer any Blender animation to Castle Game Engine.
 On the other hand, it can be quite heavy: loading large animations takes some time, and they eat a significant amount of memory.